matheussodree/English-Course/README.md

 * __Transport__

   I'm going to the airport.
-I need to take a plane in couple of hours
+I need to take a plane in couple of hours - Estou indo para o aeroporto.
+Tenho que pegar um avião em algumas horas

   They're very rich.
-They have their own helicopter
+They have their own helicopter - Eles são muito ricos.
+Eles tem o próprio helicóptero

-  My family loves traveling by ship
+  My family loves traveling by ship - Minha família ama viajar de navio

-  Can you drive me to the train station?
+  Can you drive me to the train station? - Você pode me levar à estação de trem?

   How often do you ride your bicycle?